bobmonsour/bobmonsour.com/src/posts/the-evolution-of-my-CSS-pipeline-in-eleventy-part-1.md

 ## 5. Time for a new site of my own

-By this time, I felt like I was learning a lot about eleventy, Sass, and CSS.
+By this time, I felt like I was learning a lot about Eleventy, Sass, and CSS.
 It was time to build a personal site.
 While I started out using Open Props, I recently decided to eliminate it.
 This site is incredibly simple and I have learned enough about custom properties to construct my own set of CSS vars, borrowing ideas and snippets from the Open Props project.

 While the site does not currently reflect what I'm about to describe, here's a look at how it started.
 My goal was to incorporate Sass along with something that would also minify the CSS and add auto-prefixing capability.